Skip to main content

 • Regional: The cancer has spread outside of the thyroid to nearby structures.

-• Distant: The cancer has spread to distant parts of the body, such as the bones.
+• Distant: The cancer has spread to distant parts of the body, such as the lungs.

 5-year relative survival rates for thyroid cancer

-These numbers are based on people diagnosed with thyroid cancer between 2012 and 2018.
+These numbers, which are the most recent available, are based on people diagnosed with thyroid cancer between 2012 and 2018.

 Papillary thyroid cancer